Slain Delmar Police Cpl. Keith Heacook To Be Laid To Rest Monday

 SALISBURY, Md.
-(WJZ) — The funeral for a fallen Delmar Police Officer is Monday.
+(WJZ) — The funeral for a fallen Delmar Police officer is Monday.
 Cpl.
-Keith Heacook will be laid to rest in his hometown in Delaware.
+Keith Heacook will be laid to rest Salisbury.

-Hundreds of police officers from Maryland, Delaware and other states, as well as community members whom Heacook served for more than 20 years are expected to attend.READ MORE: Maryland U.S. Attorney's Office Seizes Website Claiming To Provide Covid Vaccines
+Hundreds of police officers from Maryland, Delaware and other states, as well as community members whom Heacook served for more than 20 years are expected to attend.READ MORE: State Police Investigating Fatal Accident In Frederick County

 “He’s a devoted father, husband, son,” said Ron Snyder, a spokesman for the Maryland State Police.